sf-wdi-44/js-objects/README.md

 JSON stands for **JavaScript Object Notation**.
 It is a standard for communicating information across the internet.
 JSON is data formatted to look like JavaScript objects, with just a few small quirks.
 Most importantly, JSON stores all of the key names as strings.
 Here is an example of [some JSON on the web](https://dog.ceo/api/breeds/list/all).

 You can see that this is a HUGE object with tons of data.
-It is the result of searching Spotify's albums for the string "walk off the earth".
+It's from an API with information about dogs; this is their list of all the dog breeds they support.

 During InstallFest, you should have installed the [JSONview Chrome plugin](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en), which will help you collapse and expand sections of the data as needed.
 It should automatically run on this site when you open it.